 A.14.6.2.2.1 Test Purpose and Environment

 The purpose of this test is to verify that the SS-RSRQ measurement accuracy is within the specified limits.
-This test will verify the requirements in Clause TBD.
+This test will verify the requirements in Clause 10.1.9C .

 A.14.6.2.2.2 Test Parameters